tk0987/INS-for-android/README.md

 # Pydroid3-imu-kalman

 this is partially complete INS for smartphone without root.
+Kalman and fft filters.

+before running the code on your device you must log accelerometer data, and obtain fourier spectra in fft=exp(iR) representation.
+This will allow you to create fft mask (preserve negative freqs for mathematical symmetry).

 additional filtering of accelerometer - fft - was added.